w3c/wot/planning/ThingDescription/work-items.md

 #### Normative Consumption
 - Do we want to proscribe how TDs are processed beyond text level?
 - Degraded consumption rule for uniform degradation across consumers, e.g. TD too big
+#### Single source of truth for build
+- Make sure there are no gaps in the tooling and process for building index.html
 ### Feature Aiming Work Items